Nicky Slater

-Nicholas Mark Slater (born 6 April 1958) is a former ice dancer and TV and theatrical performer.
+Nicholas Mark Slater (born 6 April 1958) is an English former ice dancer and TV and theatrical performer.

 Personal life

 Slater's parents, Joan Dewhirst Slater and John Slater, competed together in ice dancing, winning silver at the 1952 and 1953 World Championships.
 They were also World Professional champions.
 They retired to coach at Liverpool Rink then Manchester Ice Palace and finally Altrincham Ice Rink.

 Slater attended Parr Lane County Primary School and North Cestrian Grammar School in Altrincham.
 He is married to Christiane and has a son, Benjamin Edward 'Tiger', born in February 2008.

 Career

 Competitive career

 With partner Kathryn Winter, he won the 1976 World Junior Championships.
 When that partnership ended, he teamed up with Karen Barber.
 They won the bronze medal at the 1983 European Championships.
 They represented Great Britain at the 1980 Winter Olympics, placing 12th, and at the 1984 Winter Olympics, where they placed 6th.
 They were British ice dance champions in 1985.